What Is Stamp Duty?

-In some circumstances, stamp duty may be exempted or discounted:
+In some circumstances, you can avoid paying stamp duty.
+You may be exempted or discounted:

-- when you are a beneficiary of a deceased estate, or
+- When you are a beneficiary of a deceased estate

-- the transfer is between a married couple or de facto couple.
+- When the transfer is between members of a married or de facto couple.

 Please read our guide for a full list of government grants and schemes available for first home buyers.